Skip to main content

 VP for Faculty Development Janet Kistner

-VP for Legal Affairs and General Counsel Carolyn Egan
+VP for Legal Affairs & General Counsel Carolyn Egan

 VP for Research Stacey Patterson